kimf/golfstats/README.md

 * Show first9 vs last9
 * Delete json cache (and maybe repopulate) for that year + all when new scorecard(s) are imported *

+* add config for running on heroku, for super-easy deploy and play, then move to fransman.se